forsaken-threads/get-hooked/README.md

 $handler->receiveHook();
 ```

 Super easy, right?
-This will respond to all `push` events from GitLab.
+This will respond to all `push` events from *GitLab*.
 What if you wanted something a little more specific?
-There's no need to deploy to `master` when there's a push to a different branch.
-Event Receivers can be set fluently.
+There's no need to deploy to `master` when there's a push to a different branch.  **Event Receivers** can be set fluently.
 Here are some of the options:

 ```
 <?php